Results tagged ‘ White Sox ’

-5.)
-What do you feel went well in 2012?
-What do you feel you need to work on for 2013?
+8.)
+What do you feel went well in 2014?
+What are your goals for 2015?

 9.)
 Favorite TV show?
+Favorite food?

 10.)
 Lastly, what advice would you give to kids who are just starting out that dream of playing professional baseball one day?

 For kids just starting the dream to hopefully one day play professional baseball — never give up no matter what happens in life.
 Don’t give up on your dream.
 Dreams do come true.
 But always work hard.
 Always give everything you have, even if you don’t want to.
 Respect your parents; they do a lot for you.
 Even if you don’t see it right now, they do.
 Make good grades, and stay out of trouble!

 Big thanks to Tyler Danish for taking the time to answer my questions.

 It’s hard to believe, but the 2014 Major League Baseball regular season is almost over.
 Today marks exactly one month until the final games of the season, on September 28th, and teams are making their final push towards the postseason, with every player doing their best to finish out the season strong.
 With all of this going on, I thought I’d post an entry on the five main storylines I plan to watch throughout the final stretch.

 200 Hits for Jose Altuve

 Leading all of baseball in batting average (.332) and with 14 more hits on the season than the player with the second most hits, Jose Altuve is well on his way to recording his first 200 hit season of his career.
 With 181 hits this year, Altuve should easily make it to what has become a somewhat rare achievement.